lsst-dm/dmtn-234/index.rst

 Every user is optionally assigned a numeric UID.
 (The numeric UID may be required for access to some services.)
-For restricted access deployments, that UID may come from an external source, such as GitHub, a local LDAP server, or an OpenID Connect ID token.
+For deployments using federated identity, user UIDs are assigned and recorded inside the identity management system.
-For general access deployments, user UIDs are assigned and recorded inside the identity management system.
+Otherwise, that UID will come from an external source such as GitHub, a local LDAP server, or an OpenID Connect ID token.

 Each group is similarly optionally assigned a numeric GID.
-In general access deployments, and by preference in restricted access deployments, the GID for the group with the same name as the user is the same as the UID.
+In federated identity deployments, and by preference for all deployments, the GID for the group with the same name as the user is the same as the UID.

 For further details on UID and GID assignment, see DMTN-225_.